Development Team Service - pre planning application advice

 We will also give advice on whether the policy issues identified in Stage 1 have been addressed and begin to drill down into more detailed local policy and planning issues.
 Dependant on how far advanced your scheme is, we will begin to identify the relevant consultees, and if appropriate initiate an informal consultation process.

-What you need to provide: Draft Design Statement, including a design analysis
+You need to provide: Draft Design Statement, including a design analysis

-What outcomes are expected?
-Design Statement and concept scheme.
+Expected outcomes: Design Statement and concept scheme.

 Stage 3 - consultation